 My favourite tip tho is to try to switch off your brain at least half an hour before bed.
 Often I’m up til gone 11 working either wrapping soap or updating the website, designing labels or catching up on paperwork which isn’t great as I go to bed still thinking of what I was doing five minutes before.

 I’m making a conscious effort to turn off the tech at least half an hour before bed.
 I don’t take my phone or ipad into my bedroom any more and I’m going to start doing some colouring before bed instead as that helps to switch off the brain and get it ready for sleep.
 I’ll keep you posted as to how it goes!

 How do you get to sleep?
 It would be great to hear about it.
 Feel free to add comments below the blog.

-Until next time keep thinking sleepy thoughts and lets hope it’s not so warm at night soon!
+Until next time keep thinking sleepy thoughts and lets hope we all get a good nights sleep soon!

 Lots of love